quicwg/base-drafts/draft-ietf-quic-spin-exp.md

 When the spin bit is disabled, endpoints SHOULD set the spin bit value to a constant value randomly chosen to be 0 or 1, regardless of the values received from their peer.
+Alternatively, endpoints MAY change this value when changing connection ID.
 Addendums or revisions to this document MAY define alternative behaviors in the future.

 # IANA Considerations